Tips for How to Waterproof your Tent for Camping

 A tent is not meant to be permanent accommodation, however, there are still a lot of things you can do to make it way more comfortable for the time that you are wanting to or even needing to use it.

-One sealer that i can recommend is the McNett Tent Sure Floor Sealant with a foam brush to the floor on the inside of your tent.
-You will need to make sure that your tent is erected in a dry place where it won’t get wet during your maintenance session.
+One sealer that I can suggest you check out is the Gear Aid Tent Sure Floor Sealant with a built-in foam brush.
+The foam brush makes it very easy to apply to your gear or to the floor on the inside of your tent.
+Of course you will need to make sure that your tent is erected in a dry place where it won’t get wet during your maintenance session, or at least you can access easily the whole of the inside of your tent floor.

 Take a look at the video below where you can see a demonstration of how to apply a waterproofing over the floor of your tent, as a part of your annual maintenance.